lamdavo/vanlife/README.md

-# Van Life Mobile
+# Van Life is a design challenge

-## VanLife Mobile is an app that allows users to Rent vans
+## Mobile only layout.
+Users can rent camper vans

 Vite + Miragejs.com for the mock backend